LIDILE/VizLing/README.md

 4. Enter the right *project_directory* (Visualisation_linguistique-master default name).
 Open "main.R" in Visualisation_linguistique-master/codes_R .
 MODIFY path according to your system : windows or linux.

 5. Add to your project directory these java software applications: "stanford-parser-full-2014-01-04" (from https://nlp.stanford.edu/software/lex-parser.shtml) and "stanford-tregex-2014-01-04" (from https://nlp.stanford.edu/software/tregex.html) and you have to use the exact same names as mentionned.
 Unzip each directory in the same location.
-Emove the zip files.
+Remove the zip files.

 6. Open Visualisation_linguistique-master/stanford-tregex-2014-01-04/tregex.sh.
 Modify memory allocation: change "java -mx100m ..." to "java -mx1500m ..."